Crashr-io/docs/docs/revenue-share-model.md

 ### Staking

-Staking rewards play a crucial role in promoting long-term engagement and stability within the ecosystem.
-Rewards are determined based on the [amount and duration](docs/tokenomics/usdcrash-staking.md) of $CRASH tokens staked, with the total fees allocated for staking distributed to participants in $CRASH token.
+Staking rewards play a crucial role in promoting both short and long-term engagement for users who hold our protocol token $CRASH.
+By participating in staking, users not only earn rewards but also support the token economy and align with the long-term vision of the platform.
+Upon the release of the staking program, rewards will be determined based on the [amount and duration](docs/tokenomics/usdcrash-staking.md) of $CRASH tokens staked.
+These rewards will be distributed in the form of ADA, providing users with greater accessibility and choice.
+With ADA rewards, users have the flexibility to exchange ADA for more $CRASH tokens or trade for other assets.

 **Allocation**: **20%** of all collected fees.

-### Buyback
+### Rewards Pool

-Aimed at stabilizing and boosting the $CRASH token's value, the buyback is conducted quarterly, it uses a set portion of the fees to repurchase $CRASH tokens.
-These tokens are then reintegrated into the treasury, earmarked for release via DAO approval or towards the protocol rewards.
+The rewards pool, also can be remembered as the "Pool of ADA," is designed to reward users who trade on Crashr.
+This initiative aims to boost trading volume and activity.
+The rewards pool is distributed to users who create and complete trades, incentivizing trading.
+Initially, the rewards pool will be funded by the treasury.
+Further details will be explained in mid-Q3 on the [Protocol Incentive](docs/Protocol-Incentive.md) page.

 **Allocation**: **20%** of all collected fees.